November 25, 2009

 By David Paulin

-Sometimes a decade can be summed up with a single news story – one highlighting the period's noteworthy accomplishments and failures, and perhaps revealing its amusing absurdities and contradictions.
+Sometimes a decade can be summed up with a single news story – one highlighting the period's noteworthy accomplishments and failures, not to mention its amusing absurdities and contradictions.
 The case of 1st Lt.
 David A. Steeves is one such story.
-A 23-year-old Air Force pilot, Steeves captivated the nation on July 1, 1957, when he wandered out of the rugged High Sierra mountains -- 54 days after disappearing in his T-33 jet trainer while making a routine cross-country flight.
+A 23-year-old Air Force pilot, Steeves captivated the nation on July 1, 1957 when he wandered out of the rugged High Sierra mountains -- 54 days after disappearing in his T-33 jet trainer while making a routine cross-country flight.
 Weeks earlier, the Air Force had declared him dead.
 Now very much alive, the dashing Air Force pilot became an instant hero with his harrowing story of survival.

 The story of Lt.
 Steeves was one of 1957's top new stories – and one of the decade's most memorable.
 It revealed much about America in the 1950s.
 And when viewed today from the perspective of 50-plus years, it reveals much about America today.